MilkJug1/MyCustomOS/README.md

 If you choose to edit this os at all, make sure to enable the docker container (if it hasn't already).
 Do
-`docker buildenv -t nameofthing-buildenv` to create and setup the docker container then for every time you need to compile the os do this command ``
+`docker buildenv -t nameofthing-buildenv` to start the docker container do
+`docker run --rm -it -v $pwd:/root/env name of docker container` (on Linux/Mac) If you are on windows do
+`docker run --rm -it -v %cd%:/root/env name of docker container`